India and Russo-Ukrainian war (2022–present)

 Russian President Vladimir Putin with Indian Prime Minister Narendra Modi at the 16th BRICS Summit on 22 October 2024.

+India adopted a neutral stance since the beginning of the Russo-Ukrainian war in February 2022.
+In July 2023, the Prime Minister of India Narendra Modi said that India is not neutral, but rather on the side of peace.

+Indian-Russian economic and diplomatic ties saw significant growth, occurring in contrast to Western condemnation of and sanctions on Russia.
+India's circumvention of Western sanctions to purchase heavily discounted Russian oil and fertilizer, its supply of dual-use technology to Russia, and its repeated abstentions from condemning Russia's war negatively impacted Ukrainian ties to India, complicated Western diplomatic interactions with India.
+However, India is still seen by many in the west to be a 'perfect' and impartial mediator.

-India’s position on the Russo-Ukrainian war, as stated in March 2022 parliamentary responses and at the United Nations, emphasized a consistent call for an immediate cessation of hostilities and a peaceful resolution through diplomacy and direct dialogue between the parties involved.
-India expressed concern over the humanitarian crisis and provided assistance to affected civilians.
+India simultaneously expressed concern over the resulting humanitarian crisis and provided assistance to affected civilians while calling for the cessation of hostilities.
 The government highlighted Prime Minister Narendra Modi’s communications with both Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin, urging continued negotiations.
-India maintained a neutral stance, stressing respect for international law, the UN Charter, and the sovereignty and territorial integrity of states.
 During a 25 February 2022 Security Council meeting, India’s Permanent Representative, Ambassador T.S.
 Tirumurti, reiterated the importance of dialogue, condemned the abandonment of diplomacy, and explained that these principles informed India’s decision to abstain from the vote on condemnation of Russia and demanding withdrawal of forces.

-During the Russian invasion of Ukraine, Indian-Russian economic and diplomatic ties saw significant growth, occurring in contrast to Western condemnation of and sanctions on Russia.
-India supplied unilateral support for Ukraine with humanitarian.
-India's circumvention of Western sanctions to purchase heavily discounted Russian oil and fertilizer, its supply of dual-use technology to Russia, and its repeated abstentions from condemning Russia's invasion though negatively impacted Ukrainian ties to India, and complicated Western diplomatic interactions with India, still India was seen by many in the west to be a 'perfect' and impartial mediator.
-On the other hand, India has criticised Europe and the US for double standards on its purchases of Russian Crude Oil.
+As of August 2026, 58 Indians have died in the war.

+Operation Ganga

+Operation Ganga was conducted with the aim of evacuating Indian nationals from Ukraine.
+It was conducted by the Ministry of External Affairs and Indian Armed Forces between 26 February 2022 – 11 March 2022.
+Utilizing the help of private carriers, about 23,000 Indian nationals were evacuated.